Parallel, Distributed, and Quantum Exact Single-Source Shortest Paths with Negative Edge Weights: Low Diameter Decomposition

+Our low diameter decomposition algorithm is presented in Algorithm~\ref{alg:lowdiamterdecomposition}.
+In this subsection, we provide an overview of Algorithm~\ref{alg:lowdiamterdecomposition}.
+The algorithm contains two phases:

-\paragraph{Phase 1: mark vertices as light or heavy.} This phase is identical to the sequential algorithm introduced in \cite{bernstein2022negative}.
+\paragraph*{Phase 1: Mark vertices as light or heavy.} This phase is identical to the sequential algorithm introduced in \cite{bernstein2022negative}.
 After this phase, each vertex $v$ will get one of the following three marks: \emph{in-light}, \emph{out-light}, \emph{heavy}.
 It is guaranteed that w.h.p., if a vertex $v$ is marked as (i) \emph{in-light}, then $|\ingball(v,d/4)|\le .7|V|$, (ii) \emph{out-light}, then $|\outgball(v,d/4)|\le .7|V|$, (iii) \emph{heavy}, then $|\ingball(v,d/4)|> .5|V|$ and $|\ingball(v,d/4)|> .5|V|$.
-See Algorithm~\ref{alg:lowdiamterdecomposition} Phase 1 for how to get the marks, and~\cref{cla:correctestimate} for the proof of the guarantees.
+The algorithm for finding these labels can be summarized as follows.
+We select $\Theta(\log n)$ nodes from the graph uniformly at random and execute the SSSP algorithm starting from these nodes.
+The proportion of sampled nodes that are at a distance of no more than $d/4$ from a vertex $v$ represents the size of $\ingball(v,d/4)$, while the proportion of nodes to which $v$ is at a distance of no more than $d/4$ corresponds to the size of $\outgball(v,d/4)$.
+See Algorithm~\ref{alg:lowdiamterdecomposition} Phase 1 for the details of how to get the marks, and~\Cref{cla:correctestimate} for the proof of the guarantees.

-\paragraph{Phase 2: creates sub-problems with small sizes.} We denote the set of \emph{in-light} vertices by $\Vin$, the set of \emph{out-light} vertices by $\Vout$, and the set of \emph{heavy} vertices by $\Vheavy$.
-We first apply subroutine $FindBalancedSet$ (Algorithm~\ref{alg:smallsizedecomposition}) on $\Vin, \Vout$. $FindBalancedSet$ on $V_{in}$ (or $V_{out}$) will create a random set $A_{in}$ (or $A_{out}$) having the following properties: \begin{enumerate} \item \textit{(Light boundary)} It is guaranteed that each edge $e$ is included in $\incut(\Ain)$ (or $\outcut(\Aout)$) with probability $O(w(e)\log n/d)$.
-Note that this differs from~\cref{lem:LDDcorrectness} by a $\log n$ factor. \item \textit{(Balanced)} For $*\in\{in,out\}$, we have (i) $|A_*|\le .9|V|$, (ii) $|A_*|\ge .1|V|$ or $V_*\subseteq A_*$.
-In other words, the only case that $A_*$ is not balanced (too small) is that $V_*$ is completely contained in $A_*$. \end{enumerate} We now go over the LDD guarantees for either case pertaining to the Balanced property of Phase 2.
+\paragraph*{Phase 2: Create sub-problems with small sizes.} We denote the set of \emph{in-light} vertices by $\Vin$, the set of \emph{out-light} vertices by $\Vout$, and the set of \emph{heavy} vertices by $\Vheavy$.
+Sequentially carving our balls centered on light vertices, as in \cite{bernstein2022negative}, would not be efficient in the models we consider.
+We would like to find sets which make for an efficient recursion.
+To this end, we first apply subroutine $FindBalancedSet$ (Algorithm~\ref{alg:smallsizedecomposition}) on $\Vin, \Vout$. $FindBalancedSet$ on $V_{in}$ (or $V_{out}$) will create a random vertex set $A_{in}$ (or $A_{out}$) having the following properties: \begin{enumerate} \item \textit{(Light boundary)} It is guaranteed that each edge $e$ is included in $\incut(\Ain)$ (or $\outcut(\Aout)$) with probability $O(w(e)\log(n)/d)$.
+Note that this differs from~\Cref{lem:LDDcorrectness} by a $\log n$ factor. \item \textit{(Balanced or contains $V_*$)} For $*\in\{in,out\}$, we have (i) $|A_*|\le .9|V|$, and (ii) either $|A_*|\ge .1|V|$ or $V_*\subseteq A_*$.
+If $.1|V| \le |A_*| \le .9|V|$, we say $A_*$ is balanced.
+In other words, the only case that $A_*$ is not balanced (too small) is that $V_*$ is completely contained in $A_*$. \end{enumerate}